influxdata/influxdb/README.md

 Create and edit customized dashboards.
 The dashboards support several visualization types including line graphs, stacked graphs, step plots, single statistic graphs, and line-single-statistic graphs.

-In version 1.2.0-beta10, Chronograf introduces dashboard template variables.
-Use template variables to easily adjust the data that appear in your graphs and gain deeper insight into your data.
+Use Chronograf's template variables to easily adjust the data that appear in your graphs and gain deeper insight into your data.

 ### Kapacitor UI